Definition and explanation

 Just-in-time (JIT) is a management approach that is used to control the flow of inventory to and from a business in order to minimize inventory levels and to improve the efficiency of the manufacturing processes.

 The strategy is to arrange the orders of raw materials in such a way that the goods are only ordered when required for production.
 This is achieved by aligning the orders placed by the customers with the orders placed for the raw material.
 So, the implementation of Just in time approach makes the level of raw material that will be used and the level of inventory that would be available in the company certain at a specified time.

 The primary focus of the technique is to reduce the time taken between the placing of the order by a company for raw materials and delivering the finished goods to the customers.
 Therefore a company only buys its raw material when it needs to commence production.
 This reduces the ‘lead time’ for the company and the holding costs, simultaneously the losses of inventory are significantly minimized which varies based upon the nature of business.

-Application of theory:
+Application of just in time theory:

 The theory of Just-in-time is a ‘Japanese Management Philosophy’.
 It was first adopted by ‘Toyota Manufacturing Plants’ in the early 1970’s.
 Toyota had to improve their internal systems and external relations with their suppliers and customers to implement the strategy.
 Because, management of Toyota Company realized that in order to apply JIT effectively, they have to keenly focus on the training and commitment of their employees and enhancement of their systems to their full capacity.